TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-11-moores-law-sods-law - Copy.md

 **Elastic limit**: the maximum stress or force per unit area within a solid material that can arise before the onset of permanent deformation.

-I had a really deep conversation with Gracie today about religion and the nature of belief.
+I had really interesting conversations with Gracie today about religion and the nature of belief.
 I was fascinated by how my readings about Descartes' demon and the Dreaming problem wove into our conversation today.
 I am asking myself whether there are any absolute truths.
 I am inclined to think not; for in everything, there is as much fact of the truth as there is of the opposite.

-#### Sunday
-On dreams, I read this article today, it said;

->"The opening sentence of a novel sets up a pact with the reader: it says that what is about to be described didn’t happen in reality but starting now we will act as if it had."

-How I agree with this.
-Every work of fiction I have ever read is a lie, and as I first read it, the author and I made a pact to never acknowldge that everything we were aboutu to share with each other was a lie.
-Their singular job, to deceive me.
-So many of us make similar pacts with the people in our lives every day.
-It is easier to be deceived than to face the truth.
-The truth is seldom beautiful.
-It is something everyone thinks they want to hear until they actually hear it.